CodePathPSU/FoodCheck/README.md

 **Required Must-have Stories**

-* User can see all the items they have entered so far
-* User can enter an expiration date and the food
+[] User can see all the items they have entered so far [] User can enter an expiration date and the food
-* User can see how many days they have left to use the product
+[] User can see how many days they have left to use the product [x] User can log in and sign up

 **Optional Nice-to-have Stories**